austinjhunt/petrinet-webgme-designstudio/README.md

 Also note that I arbitrarily initialized 5 glucose molecules which allows for 5 executions of the full krebs cycle before reaching a deadlock, because the acetyl CoA that comes from the glucose source is, again, one of the two requirements for the beginning of the krebs cycle.

+## Installation

+Below I will provide instructions for installing this design studio in your local development environment.
+Note that I used **macOS Catalina 10.15.7** with **NodeJS v18.0.0** to develop the design studio.
 You finally have to create documentation to your design studio.
 It can be as simple as a readme.md file in the repository, but it has to clarify the following things for the user:
 ● What is the domain about
 ● A few sentence on the typical use-cases of the domain